 6. Whole food from Nalu

-Some of the best food on Oahu that we had was at Nalu in Kailua.
+One of the best places to eat on Oahu was Nalu in Kailua.
 It doesn’t seem like you can go wrong with whatever you choose but I can attest that the ahi sandwich was absolutely amazing and the açaí bowl was the best I tasted on the island.

 7. Pork from Kono’s